Decision to close Madrassas and Sanskrit tols flayed by Cong,

 tols (centres of learning) has invited critical remarks from the opposition Congress and various organisations, Islamic as

-well as those linked with the Sanskrit, while the saffron party backed the move.
+well as those linked with Sanskrit, while the saffron party backed the move.

 The Assam State Jamiat Ulema-e-Hind, one of the leading organisations of Islamic scholars belonging to the Deobandi